-This service is free of charge and included with every domain registration that supports WHOIS masking (see below).
-If your current registrar charges extra for WHOIS proxy services, you should start your domain transfer here.
+Our WHOIS privacy service is and always will be free of charge.
+If your current registrar charges extra for WHOIS privacy/proxy services, you should transfer your domain.
+You can start a transfer here.

-This service is only available for individuals who wish to protect their personal domains.
-We believe it should be in the best interest of any company or organization to use a contactable address when registering domains.
+We believe it should be in the best interest of any company or organization (i.e. not individuals) to use a contactable address when registering domains.
 If you need protection for your company, you should consider creating your own WHOIS privacy service.